 He studied for a brief stint at the Massana School of Art in Barcelona, Spain in 1990-91.
 He returned to Ecuador after six months, and officially launched his career in art as an Abstract painter.
 In 1991 Abad won the Coloma Silva Award in the Third International Biennial of Painting, Cuenca, Ecuador.

-During this time, Abad has been painting with acrylic over canvas, wood and gold leaf.
-His style has evolved from abstract to figurative with an abstract flair.
+During this time, Abad painted with acrylic over canvas, wood and gold leaf.
+His style evolved from abstract to figurative with an abstract flair.
 Abad's personal life went through many turns during this period and his spiritual pursuit intensified leading him to Yelm, Washington, where he met his wife.